We may earn a small commission on purchases made through our links. Learn more.

 Punch Like Object Around the Home or Office

-As long as you can make a small enough hole in the cap of the cigar you should be able to smoke it.
-Of course you won’t have the same result as a cutter or punch but nonetheless your cigar will be smokeable.
+As long as you can make a small enough hole in the head of the cigar you should be able to smoke it.
+Of course, you won’t have the same result as a cutter or punch but nonetheless, your cigar will be smokeable.

 Please don’t do this.
 Cutting a cigar with your teeth is going to ruin your cigar along with your tastebuds.
 The teeth are not sharp enough nor in an exact straight line precise enough to make the cut like those of a cutter.

 Not to mention you will probably tear the cigar from the cap and your whole cigar will unwrap.
 This aside, if you do manage to make a cut you’re tastebuds will be tainted because your mouth is going to be full of tobacco.
 Please don’t try this method.